RRaynton/SO/README.md

 # Getting Started

 This code implements an OS using some techniques to write process to memory or delete process from this memory.
+The file structure is on src/SO

 # Folder Structure